 In the African township of Walmer, outside Port Elizabeth, African rioters burnt to the ground the Anglican Church of St.

-In the African township of Walmer, outside Port Elizabeth, African rioters burnt to the ground the Anglican Church of St. Augustine, Apr10.
+Background: In the African township of Walmer, outside Port Elizabeth, African rioters burnt to the ground the Anglican Church of St. Augustine, Apr10.
 The church also served as a school for 150 African children, who for the present have been moved to a nearby municipal hall.

 Later an attempt to burn down the township's Methodist church, was foiled by the police aided by a group of African residents.
 Two attempts have been made to destroy the township supermarket's office by fire.
 On the first occasion a blazing sack soaked with paraffin was tossed through a shattered window pane, but the only damage was a scorch mark on the floor.
 The second try also failed, when a group of Africans emptied a bottle of paraffin under the door and set it alight.